Programme

 Feeding Africa with Forgotten Foods

-Pigeon peas, baobab fruit, taro and Bambara groundnuts.
-These are just some of the so-called forgotten foods – otherwise known as ‘ancient’ or ‘orphan’ foods – grown across Africa.
-But on a continent plagued by malnutrition, many varieties have been neglected in favour of less sustainable, and often less nutritious, crops.
+Pigeon peas, baobab fruit, taro and Bambara groundnuts, these are just some of the so-called forgotten foods – otherwise known as ‘ancient’ or ‘orphan’ foods – grown across Africa.
+But on a continent plagued by malnutrition, many varieties have been neglected in favour of less sustainable, and often less nutritious crops.
 Which forgotten foods have the potential to feed the masses?

 Speaker